dotwebstack/dotwebstack-framework/docs/core/filtering.md

 | identifier                  |

-If the segments table conforms to the above conventions, dotwebstack will use the segments table when a geometry filter is applied.
+If the 'segments' table conforms to the above conventions, dotwebstack will use the 'segments' table when a geometry filter is applied.